Ways to Deal With Feeling Overwhelmed

 This was a humbling situation.
 I saw how quickly I can lose it — even after all the meditation and spiritual work I’ve done over the years.
 Despite all of my attempts to be more “Buddha-like,” there was definitely no Buddha in the car that day!!

-Herein lies this week’s challenge.
 It’s easy for us to be calm, cool and collected when we’re not feeling challenged.
 But in situations where our abilities are in question, it’s easy to descend into backup behaviors.
 How quickly we move into negativity and resentment!

-This week, observe how tense situations change your state of mind and actions.
+It’s a useful exercise to observe how tense situations change your state of mind and actions.
 What can you do about it?
 Maybe it’s appropriate to argue and express your thoughts.
 Or maybe you need to step back a bit.
 Is it really so important to try and prove your point or convince someone that you’re right and they’re wrong?

 When I get angry, I try to breathe through it.
 This technique helps me have more perspective.
 That day in the car, however, I couldn’t neutralize my anger.
 I was completely caught up in trying to defend myself.
 At one point, I thought, “This is one of those times when I could say something I really don’t mean, and it’s important right now to be aware of what I’m saying.”
 In the heat of an argument, we often say and do things we regret later.
 I didn’t want that to happen.
 Fortunately, my husband and I managed to not do any lasting damage.
 But I know that a trusting relationship can be threatened pretty quickly by viperous words and actions.